 Learn about all the tips to help you pass other sections at How to pass the HESI A2 Exam?

 To improve reading comprehension, first, you need to find your strengths first.
 The conservative approach to solving a passage is, to read the passage first, and then go to the questions and solve them.
 But some students do not feel comfortable with this method.
 Probably they do not know which keywords to remember while going through the comprehension.
 Or, they may have to read the comprehension again, after reading the questions.
 This led to the problem of Time Management.

 Solution: You can choose the “bottom-up” approach.
 That means, read the questions first, so that you have an idea of what to look for, in the comprehension.
 But ultimately you are the better judge of which approach is the best.
 So, practice several reading comprehensions in two different approaches and find out which method suits you.

 Vocabulary means knowledge of words (meaning of words).
 If you do not have a good vocabulary, you have to stop at every new word in the reading comprehension, and be puzzled about what does it mean?

 How to improve your vocabulary?
 Start reading in English, anything such as newspapers, stories, comics, textbooks…, anything that keeps you immersed in English.
 New words gradually sink into your subconscious mind and become familiar.
 Keep a notebook, Note down the new words you learned today and revise them periodically.
 And Keep a target and a schedule to learn a certain number of new words every day.

 Reading Comprehension Test Materials and Resource

 Where you can find Hesi A2 Materials and Test Resource?
-We highly recommend that you use our online app with complete guidance and practice tests with explanation, and short assessments to measure your understanding.
+We highly recommend that you use our online app or website with complete guidance and HESI A2 Reading Comprehension Practice Test with explanations, and short assessments to measure your understanding.
 It can help you prepare for exam day by giving you a strong math foundation.